Skip to main content

 5. To respond to other requests from the dean for advice on other business before the college with implication on resource allocation among the programs and priorities of the college.

-• Stephanie Shonekan: Dean and Professor, College of Arts and Humanities
+• Stephanie Shonekan: Dean, College of Arts and Humanities

 • Maxine Grossman: Administrative Council, Jewish Studies